Skip to Content

 Baseline Tap House is located on Grand Avenue, next to the Sci-Fi Dine-In Theater Restaurant.

-Best Snacks at Hollywood Studios’ Oga’s Cantina
+Drinks at Oga’s Cantina

 Photo of 4 colorful drinks from Oga's Cantina at Disney World's Hollywood Studios.